Atrufulgium/AtruSniper/readme.md

 Preemptive FAQ
 =====
->Your datapack broke my map
+>Your datapack broke my map.

 Make backups.
 Often.
 This goes for anything.
 I can't guarantee everything works. **If you found a bug, notify me!** And as said before, don't have anything valueable close to (0,0,0), as I use that area for storing blocks.